To Commemorate the Centenary of the First World War

 In 2013, the Devon County Council submitted a bid to the Heritage Lottery Fund to support up to 50 individual community projects conduct intergenerational and interpretative projects exploring the stories behind the names recorded on their war memorials and, in some case, the names that are missing from memorials.
-The bid was successful, and we are pleased to announce that Devon County Council’s Heritage Service has received a First Round development grant from the Heritage Lottery Fund for this strand of the Devon Remembers project.
+The bid was successful, and Devon County Council’s Heritage Service received a First Round development grant from the Heritage Lottery Fund for this strand of the Devon Remembers project.

 In March 2014, Emma Waldron was appointed to the post of Project Development Officer to carry out the necessary work.
-She will be working two days a week on the project until mid- September 2014.
-Much of her time will initially be spent talking to local history groups to identify projects that could be supported by us as part of the project.
+She is working two days a week on the project until mid- September 2014.
+Much of her time has so far been spent talking to local history groups to identify projects that could be supported by us as part of the project.

 The aim of this element of the Devon Remembers project is therefore to stimulate wider engagement from schools, residential homes, local history groups and services organisations in exploring the heritage and stories inspired by memorials and investigating the legacy of the conflict on their communities.
 This will encourage research and the accumulation of a legacy collection contributing to an online digital archive, exhibitions, publications and artistic productions, all of which will be presented at a grand event to mark the conclusion of the centenary.

 This part of the Devon Remembers project will run for four years and is led by us at Devon Heritage Services.
 Planned outcomes include:

 - Improving access to private and public library and archive objects, books, documents and artefacts